alissonsol/experiments/2025/2025-09.amazon.linux.hyper-v/README.md

 ### 1.b) Creating the VM

+<mark>SHORTCUT: If you are considering creating multiple VMs, jump to section 3.a now.</mark>

+It may be a good ideal to browse through the remaining of section 1 and through section 2 to see how many steps the script to create multiple VMs will save.
+Yet, do not create a single VM and later execute the scripts to create multiple VMs: the baseline Virtual Hard Disk may be changed already at that point.
+If changing approaches, consider downloading it again, using the script from step 1.a.

+A possible reason not to go and use the script to create multiple VMs, even if creating a single one: it will creata a copy of the large baseline baseline Virtual Hard Disk file, what doesn't happen if following the manual or automated steps in the path to section 3.

 <marK>SHORTCUT: The steps below (1.b) have been automated in the PowerShell script [`amazon.linux.hyper-v.create.ps1`](./amazon.linux.hyper-v.create.ps1).</mark>

 Next, I go to the `Hyper-V Manager` and selecting the local server, righ-click and select the menu `New` -> `Virtual Machine...`: